knowledgeisporridge/DurmandPriory/README.md

 Adding Durmand Priory to your project
 -------------
-For now simply drag and drop the files under the 'DurmandPriory' directory into your project window.
+For now simply drag and drop the files under the 'DurmandPriory' directory into your project window and be sure to inclide "AFNetworking" in your project.

 Overview